“New-Zealand is a top-performing country in terms of the quality of its educational system,” according to the OECD’s

 Visas for your children

 Dependent children of temporary work visa holders are entitled to attend New Zealand primary and secondary schools as domestic students.
 However, they need a student visa.
-To avoid delays it is strongly recommended that you apply for this visa from your home country.
-Without a student visa, they can only attend school for two weeks as a domestic student or for three months as a fee-paying international student.
+To avoid delays we strongly recommend that you apply for this visa from your home country.
+Without a student visa, children can only attend school for two weeks as a domestic student or for three months as a fee-paying international student.

-There are eight universities located in Auckland, Hamilton, Wellington, Christchurch and Dunedin.
-There are also 18 institutes of technology and polytechnics in all the main centres and leading provincial cities as well.
-There are 600 private training establishments, including English language schools, located across the country.
+New Zealand has eight universities located in Auckland, Hamilton, Wellington, Christchurch and Dunedin.
+There are 18 institutes of technology and polytechnics in all the main centres and leading provincial cities as well.
+There are also 600 private training establishments, including English language schools, located across the country.

-If you're a permanent resident, fees are subsidised by the Government and if you have been a resident for two years, your tuition fees and some course and living related costs can be borrowed on a Student Loan.
+If you're a permanent resident, tertiary fees are subsidised by the Government and if you have been a resident for two years, your tuition fees and some course and living related costs can be borrowed on a Student Loan.
 Fees for a typical undergraduate course range from between $4,500 to $8,000 annually for residents, and more for international students.
 Non-residents will need a student visa.

 ECE is available at play centres and kindergartens.
 All three and four year olds (and five-year-olds with a transition-to-school plan) are eligible to receive 20 hours free ECE per week.
 This benefit is available to all children, regardless of what visa you hold.